Sub Flows & Features

 Usually relevant for rentals and EV chargers.

-• Important note- this feature requires the peripheral to have a screen/ a way to distinguish between a vending session and info session, as it's up for the peripheral to know which type of session to initiate.
+**Important note: **This feature requires the peripheral to have a screen/a way to distinguish between a vending session and info session, as it's up for the peripheral to know which type of session to initiate.

-What is Incremental Authorization
+Incremental Authorization

-How Incremental Authorization works
+How Incremental Authorization Works

-The incremental feature has 2 "Default Credit" parameter- the regular one and "Maximum Default Credit".
+The incremental feature has 2 "Default Credit" parameters- the regular one and "Maximum Default Credit".
 The regular default credit is the one that the consumer would initially be authorized for, just like in any PreAuthorization transaction you're familiar with (if there is not sufficient credit for the Default Credit the transaction would be cancelled on this step).
-Should the consumer take items worth less than the Default Credit amount- the consumer would only be charged for those items (as per usual).
+Should the consumer take items worth less than the Default Credit amount, the consumer would only be charged for those items (as per usual).

 An example of using Incremental Authorization:

-• Should the 2nd authorization be approved- the consumer would be charged for the desired amount (17.00$).
+Should the 2nd authorization be approved, the consumer would be charged for the desired amount (17.00$).
 It would look something like this in Last Sales (one line record, in which the settlement amount is higher than the authorization amount):